 4000 Woodland Avenue, Philadelphia, Pennsylvania

-Open year round from dawn to dusk.
+Open year round from dawn to dusk, free admission.
 Visit woodlandsphila.org for more information.

-➔ Enter the Woodlands gates to find tranquility and beauty unlike any other within the city.
-The Woodlands’ 54-acre undulating landscape is at once a one-of-a-kind 18th-century English pleasure garden, 19th-century rural cemetery, and a modern green oasis for its neighbors in bustling University City and West Philadelphia.
-Once the 600 acre estate of William Hamilton, today The Woodlands features the historic Hamilton Mansion and Stable, more than 150 Grave Gardens, and 700+ trees including a number of State Champions.
+Enter The Woodlands gates to find tranquility and beauty unlike any other within Philadelphia city limits.
+The Woodlands’ 54-acre undulating landscape is altogether a one-of-a-kind 18th-century English pleasure garden, 19th-century rural cemetery, and a modern green oasis.
+Once the 600 acre estate of William Hamilton, today this West Philadelphia site features the historic Hamilton Mansion and Stable, more than 150 Grave Gardens, and 700+ trees including a number of State Champions.
 Don’t miss the State Champion Caucasian Zelkova (Zelkova carpinifolia) near the mansion.
-It is an exceptional specimen of an unusual species.
+It is an exceptional specimen of an unusual tree species.

-➔ As you wander the meandering roads and brick paths, look for Grave Gardens scattered throughout the grounds.
+As you wander the meandering roads and brick paths, look for Grave Gardens scattered throughout the grounds.
 These Victorian Era container gardens, called “cradle graves,” were a popular style of headstone in the 19th Century.
 Before public parks existed, people would spend time in cemeteries like The Woodlands, picnicking, gardening, visiting loved ones, and enjoying time outdoors among trees.
 Today, these cradle graves are adopted by volunteers called Grave Gardeners, and are lovingly planted with Victorian Era plants and cared for throughout the year.
-The Grave Gardener program was featured on CBS Sunday Morning in April 2018, and it is nationally recognized by gardeners and non-gardeners alike.
+The Grave Gardener program is nationally recognized by gardeners and non-gardeners alike.

 Stop 2: Bartram’s Garden – America’s First Botanical Garden